Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 Why pricing psychology works

-It’s not a novel idea to price psychologically.
-Savvy businesspeople have long influenced consumer behavior by using psychological pricing approaches to influence purchasing decisions.
+It’s not really a new concept.
+Savvy businesspeople have long influenced consumer behavior by using pricing approaches to influence purchasing decisions.

-The simplest explanation for why price psychology works is that it arouses emotions and meets fundamental human wants.
+The simplest answer is that it triggers emotions and meets fundamental human wants.

 Imagine, what do shoppers want the most?
 Saving money and receiving value, right?